erroronline1/caro/readme.md

 ```

 You can, of course, decide to go the extra mile and apply any additional filter, e.g. to omit products you will not use anyway, speed up the import for next time by leaving out products that did not fit incorporation, etc.

+Products are deleted by default on update of the pricelist unless
+* an incorporation has been made,
+* a sample check has been made,
+* any document to the product has been provided,
+* an alias has been modified
+* or it has been ordered.

 ### Sample check, expiry dates and special attention
 *modify.add* and *modify.conditional* define trading goods for the MDR §14 sample check and the expiry date attribute or special attention. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
 If all products qualify as trading goods *add* trading_good as 1 and omit *conditional*.
 If none qualify skip this, as trading_good is set to 0 by default.
 Same applies to expiry dates and special attention.